aimms/how-to/C_Connectivity/185-connect-to-access-database.rst

 	DatabaseName                   :  AccessDatabaseFile,
 	AdditionalConnectionParameters :  ";DefaultDir=.\\") ;

-You can also download the .aim file below and import it into a section of your model.
-See the post "Exporting a section and importing it in another AIMMS project" for more information about importing the .aim file in your project.
+You can download the .aim file below and import it into a section of your model.

-.. download
+..
+See "Importing a section from another AIMMS project" for more information about importing the .aim file in your project.

-Note that the article shows how to generate a connection string to connect to an Access database via the ODBC layer.
-However, you can use a similar approach to connect to any database, also via the OLEDB layer.
+:download: `Resources/185-connect-to-access-database/CreateAccessFileConnectionString.aim`